dipeshgenai2025/MISRA_Fixer/README.md

-# MISRA Smart Fixer: Installation and Usage Guide
+# MISRA Smart Fixer using GenAI: Installation and Usage Guide

 This guide provides step-by-step instructions for setting up and running the MISRA Smart Fixer application, which uses `cppcheck` and a local Large Language Model (LLM) to automatically fix MISRA C/C++ violations.